opensrp/opensrp-client-growth-monitoring/README.md

 ## How to install

-1. Import the project into Android Studio by: **Import a gradle project** option _All the plugins required are explicitly stated therefore can work with any Android Studio version - Just enable it to download any packages not available offline_
+1. Import the project into Android Studio by: **Import a gradle project** option _All the plugins required are explicitly stated, therefore it can work with any Android Studio version - Just enable it to download any packages not available offline_
 1. Open Genymotion and Run the Virtual Device created previously.
 1. Run the app on Android Studio and chose the Genymotion Emulator as the ` Deployment Target`